Recently, we worked with a client who asked us, “Can I install multiple Facebook Pixels on my website?”

 2. Create your Base Pixel Library code inside of Google Tag Manager

-In Google Tag Manager we’ll utilize a CustomHTML tag (although Simo also released a Tag Template you could use) to implement our code.
+In Google Tag Manager, we’ll use the Custom HTML Tag type (although Simo Ahava also has a great Tag template that you can use) to implement our code.

-So let’s head over to our Tag section in GTM, click on New and type as a Name ‘Fb – Base Pixel – All Pages’.
+So let’s head over to our Tag section in GTM, click on New and name our tag Fb – Base Pixel – All Pages.
 Then click on the configuration and in the side menu choose the Custom HTML Tag type.

 Now you can go ahead and paste your Base Pixel into the Custom HTML field.

 I recommend making 3 modifications to this code:

 - Delete the track call fbq(‘track’, ‘Pageview’).
 We will separate our track calls from the actual Library code ourselves.

 - Set Tag Firing Priority to 100 (located under Advanced Settings).
 We set this to ensure the Base Code fires before any track calls we implement later on.

 Lastly, attach an All Pages trigger to your Tag to fire on every pageview.
 This will load the library on every page.